Measuring and Benchmarking Large Language Models' Capabilities to Generate Persuasive Language: Introduction

 \section{Introduction}

 We live in a time characterised by a large stream of information; including content with an inherent agenda to convince, persuade and influence readers.
 Examples are headlines for clicks, news with political framing, political campaigns for votes or even information operations as an element of warfare \cite{burtell2023artificial,theohary2018information}.
 In general, we encounter a lot of text with persuasive language, which is a style of writing using rhetorical techniques and devices to influence a reader \cite{Gass-persuasion-book}.
 At the same time, LLMs are used in various aspects of writing and communication - and the models can also be used to generate persuasive text \cite{karinshak2023working,zhou2020design,meta2022human}.
 Several studies call on the need to study and safeguard against persuasive AI \cite{burtell2023artificial,el2024mechanism}, but little is known quantitatively about the capabilities of LLMs to generate persuasive language.
 We address this by measuring and benchmarking to what degree LLMs can amplify or diminish persuasive language when instructed to rewrite various texts to sound more or less persuasive, or when instructed to merely paraphrase text.
-To the best of our knowledge, we are the first ones to measure to which degree persuasive language is diminished or amplified when LLMs rewrite text across different domains.
-We envision that these insights will be useful for deciding which models and settings to use in different applications and in the mitigation of unwanted persuasive language.
+To the best of our knowledge, we are first to measure to which degree persuasive language is diminished or amplified when LLMs rewrite text across different domains.
+We envision our results to be useful for choosing models and settings in different applications and in the mitigation of unwanted persuasive language.

+Measuring persuasive language is challenging because the boundaries of when text is persuasive are hard to define.
+Existing work on detecting persuasive language is domain-specific, e.g. for news and propaganda, clickbait, or persuasion for social good \cite{piskorski-etal-2023-semeval,potthast-etal-2018-crowdsourcing,wang2019persuasion}.
+Instead, we propose to employ a broad definition of persuasive language across various domains, as we posit that there are commonalities in persuasive language regardless of the domain.